 As you can see, Divorce vs Annulment is very different.

-That’s why Annulment Philippines style is really not the same as divorce.
+That’s why the Annulment Philippines style is really not the same as divorce.

 Your expectations should be different as well.

 Annulment is your only option if you live in the Philippines.